 The paste will melt into the oil.

 Chop some garlic and add it to the pan.
 I forgot, but red pepper flakes would be a great addition right now.
-While the oil infuses and the garlic softens, chop some kalamata olives.
-Grab some capers (packed in brine) and oil-packed sun-dried tomatoes.

 I add the olives and capers together.
 Toss them around and let them heat through.
 I think I see steam wafting.
 My point-and-shoot photography may be improving.